 Wide Slat Wood Blinds

 San Diego wood blinds that are wide slat give dogs a lot of space to be able to see what’s going on outside.
 However, you should be sure you have a well-behaved dog for these window coverings, as they have a tendency to snap under enough pressure.
 If this happens, new slats can be ordered and installed.
+If you need professional shutter repair, San Diego has many places that can do that for you.

 Avoid These Window Coverings